thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

 >
 > [Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

-At one point for example I noticed that a piece of code in the InterfaceAdapters package referenced a module in the ExternalInterfaces package.
+At one point for example I noticed that a module in the `InterfaceAdapters` package referenced code in the `ExternalInterfaces` package further out.

-This mishap was easy to fix, but I thought about ways to visualize module dependencies and to automatically verify that all dependencies comply to the **dependency rule**.
+This mishap was easy to fix by moving the module to the `ExternalInterfaces` package , but I thought about ways to visualize module dependencies and to automatically verify that all dependencies comply to the **dependency rule**.

 In this post I'll share my findings.